Shaukat Siddiqui: Early life and career

 Siddiqi was born on 20 March 1923 in a literary family of Lucknow, British India.
-He gained his early education in his home town and earned a B.A. in 1944, and did his M.A. in (Political Science) from Lucknow University at the age of 23.
+He gained his early education in his hometown and earned a B.A. in 1944, and did his M.A. in (Political Science) from Lucknow University at the age of 23.
 After the partition of India, he migrated to Pakistan in 1950 and stayed in Lahore, but soon permanently settled in Karachi.
 His early days in Pakistan were full of financial trouble and political opposition, which he soon overcame.
 He accompanied Zulfikar Ali Bhutto on several foreign tours.

 He was an active member of the Pakistan Writers' Guild and of the Progressive Writers Association which was then and still is a part of the larger organization, the Progressive Writers Movement in the India-Pakistan subcontinent.
 Shaukat Siddiqui worked at the news desks of the Karachi newspapers Times, Pakistan Standard, and the Morning News.
 He finally got promoted to be the editor of the Karachi Urdu language newspapers Daily Anjaam, the Weekly Al-Fatah and the Daily Musawat, before finally saying goodbye to journalism in 1984.

 Literary work

 Siddiqi's first short story, "Kaun Kisi Ka", appeared in Weekly Khayyam in Lahore, Pakistan.
 In 1952, his first collection of short stories, Teesra Admi, was published and proved to be a great success.
 Subsequently, other collections of short stories followed: Andhere Dur Andhere (1955), Raaton Ka Shehar (1956) and Keemya Gar (1984).

-His magnum opus is Khuda Ki Basti (God's Village), which has appeared in 50 editions and has been translated into 26 languages.
+His magnum opus is Khuda Ki Basti (God's Own Land), which has appeared in 50 editions and has been translated into 26 languages.
 It has been dramatised time and again.
 Its English translation was by David Mathews of London University.

-The novels Kamin Gah (1956), Jangloos (in three volumes, first volume dated September, 1978), and Char Deewari (1990) are fictionalized accounts of his childhood in Lucknow, India.
+The novels Kamin Gah (1956), Jangloos (in three volumes, first volume dated September 1978), and Char Deewari (1990) are fictionalized accounts of his childhood in Lucknow, British India.

-If one looks at the full text of Part 1 of the novel Jangloos, then one sees that the last page of Part-1 of this novel "Jangloos" has the dateline "Karachi, September, 1978" printed as the last line of this page.
-This is an important fact because one year after the appearance of Part-1 of Jangloos, Amjad Islam Amjad wrote the screenplay for the Pakistan Television drama serial "Waris" which was broadcast in 13 one hour long episodes starting in December 1979.
+The last page of volume 1 of the novel Jangloos, carries the dateline "Karachi, September 1978".
+This is important because one year after the appearance of volume 1 of Jangloos, Amjad Islam Amjad wrote the screenplay for the Pakistan Television drama serial Waris which was broadcast in 13 one-hour-long episodes starting in December 1979.
 More importantly, the central plot and characters of Waris are identical to the plot and characters of Jangloos.
 However, Amjad Islam Amjad never acknowledged that he had adapted/copied Shaukat Siddiqui's novel Jangloos into the drama serial Waris.